 - They understand that if you currently have credit card debt, a car loan or some other form of debt you probably find using credit as an acceptable solution to buying.

-- They know that you are probably comfortable with making monthly payments for your purchases.
+- Know that you are probably comfortable with making monthly payments for your purchases.

-- They recognize that in most cases you will only make the minimum payment, and you’re comfortable with doing that.
+- Recognize that in most cases you will only make the minimum payment, and you’re comfortable with doing that.